Picovoice/llm-compression-benchmark/README.md

 </tbody>
 </table>

-The table below depicts the ARC (challenge) score of the quantized models.
+The table below depicts the ARC Challenge score of the quantized models.

 <table>
 <tbody>